vorno-crole/profile-dedupe/README.md

 Encode time taken: 2
 ```

-This created a deduplicated CSV file.
+This created a alphabeticalised deduplicated CSV file.

 #### Convert the CSV file format back to Salesforce XML